 Amazon runs an enormous fulfillment and logistics business.
 To do that, it has efficient systems in place.
 When there’s a glitch in those systems, however, it’s often the little guy who gets squeezed.

-If you’re like most entrepreneurs, you want control over every aspect of your business so you can make sure it runs properly.
+If you’re like most entrepreneurs, you want control over every aspect of your business.
+That way, you can make sure everything runs properly.
 With Amazon FBA, you have no choice but to give up some of that control.

 If establishing a strong brand is important to you, you’ll have to look beyond Amazon FBA.